nemanjajovic/restoran-bp/README.md

 as needed.</br>
     Show database capabilities with apropriate queries that illustrate functionality according to diverse criteria.</br>
--   Model an SQL database on the given topic - show ER diagram
+-   Model an SQL database on the given topic - show ER diagram</br>
--   Show the usage of following data types:
+-   Show the usage of following data types:</br>
     -   Date (3 entities minimum)
     -   AlphaNumeric
     -   Numeric (integer and floating point)